 Where is 5G available in the UK?

 EE debuted 5G services in Belfast, Birmingham, Cardiff, Edinburgh, London, and Manchester on May 30, 2019.
 Availability of 5G by the end of 2019 is planned for Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham, and Sheffield.
 Availability of 5G in 2020 is planned for Aberdeen, Cambridge, Derby, Gloucester, Peterborough, Plymouth, Portsmouth, Southampton, Wolverhampton, and Worcester.
+As of September 2020, EE has 5G coverage in over 100 UK cities and towns.

 Three and Vodafone do not charge a premium for 5G network services in the UK, compared to their rate plans for 4G.